 Artificial intelligence (AI) is having profound effects on all aspects of our society, the human experience, and national security.
 AI offers the potential to expand knowledge, increase prosperity, and provide solutions to global challenges.
 At the same time, public and private actors have harnessed AI to supercharge cyber attacks and disinformation campaigns, weaken social cohesion, and subvert individual rights.
 And legal frameworks have yet to grapple with serious questions around algorithmic bias and privacy.

-In partnership with the National Security Commission on Artificial Intelligence, the Berkman Klein Center, and Just Security, the Reiss Center on Law and Security is convening a virtual symposium of experts to debate critical legal issues around AI.
-The symposium will explore how the law must adapt to promote innovation while addressing serious questions around the development and use of AI in the United States and globally.
+In partnership with the National Security Commission on Artificial Intelligence, the Berkman Klein Center, and Just Security, the Reiss Center on Law and Security convened a virtual symposium of experts to debate critical legal issues around AI.
+The symposium explored how the law must adapt to promote innovation while addressing serious questions around the development and use of AI in the United States and globally.

-The first session of the symposium, Responding to AI-Enabled Surveillance and Digital Authoritarianism, will examine the potential uses of AI-enabled technologies to supercharge surveillance, suppress dissent, enable human rights violations, collect personal data, and impose social control around the world.
-The panel will convene legal and technological experts to address the role of international law, technical standards bodies, and organizations like the OECD to address this growing challenge and explore how democratic nations can use legal tools to promote responsible technology and counter malign uses of AI-enabled systems.
+The first session of the symposium, Responding to AI-Enabled Surveillance and Digital Authoritarianism, examined the potential uses of AI-enabled technologies to supercharge surveillance, suppress dissent, enable human rights violations, collect personal data, and impose social control around the world.
+The panel convened legal and technological experts to address the role of international law, technical standards bodies, and organizations like the OECD to address this growing challenge and explore how democratic nations can use legal tools to promote responsible technology and counter malign uses of AI-enabled systems.

-This event has been approved for one New York State CLE credit in the category of Areas of Professional Practice.
-The credit is both transitional and nontransitional; it is appropriate for both experienced and newly admitted attorneys.
+This event was approved for one New York State CLE credit in the category of Areas of Professional Practice.
+The credit was both transitional and nontransitional; it is appropriate for both experienced and newly admitted attorneys.